 Soy sauce is perhaps one of the most used Japanese ingredients in the world.
 It arrived in Japan from China around 800 years ago, and is registered as a UNESCO intangible cultural heritage.
 There is even a Soy Sauce Day celebrated in Japan on the 1st of October.
 Here at Kondo Jozo Shoyu, a third generation takuni (special craftsman which have been recognized for their high skills and for keeping alive local traditions) enlighten visitors about the secrets behind this magical dressing, with factory tours and even a chance to create your own soy sauce bottle through a workshop.

 So what are you waiting for?
 Come explore the rich Tama region, only 60 minutes away from Shinjuku station and 90 minutes away from Tokyo station.

 The Tama area is easily reachable using the JR Chuo line from Tokyo station (90 minutes), or Shinjuku station (60 minutes), 2 transfers are needed from this line to the JR Ome line first, and the JR Itsukaichi line second.

-From the Musashi-Itsukaichi station, public buses and taxis are avaiable, a private car and tour are reccomended to fully enjoy the whole area.
+From the Musashi-Itsukaichi station, public buses and taxis are available, a private car and tour are recommended to fully enjoy the whole area.